javokhirt/javokhirt/README.md

 reference manuals, no vendor HAL — with the evidence kept: logic analyzer captures, unit tests in CI, and writeups of what broke.

-A profile page is claims.
-The repos are the proof.

 ## Where to look